-The GasFields Commission Board was appointed on December 1, 2019 for a three-year period.
-It is made up of a part-time Chair and three part-time Commissioners.
+The GasFields Commission Board was appointed on December 1, 2022 for a three-year period.
+It is made up of a part-time Chair and five part-time Commissioners.

 Under Section 9A of the Gasfields Commission Act 2013 the Commission’s Board will include:

 - (i) a commissioner who has knowledge of, or experience with, the interests of landholders; and